CLFEC: A New Task for Unified Linguistic and Factual Error Correction in paragraph-level Chinese Professional Writing: Experiments

 \subsection{Experimental Setup}

-We employ \textbf{ChineseErrorCorrector4B (CEC3-4B)}~\cite{tian2025chineseerrorcorrector34bstateoftheartchinesespelling} for the LEC task, using its backbone model \textbf{Qwen3-4B}~\cite{yang2025qwen3technicalreport} for comparison.
+We employ \textbf{ChineseErrorCorrector3-4B (CEC3-4B)}~\cite{tian2025chineseerrorcorrector34bstateoftheartchinesespelling} for the LEC task, using its backbone model \textbf{Qwen3-4B}~\cite{yang2025qwen3technicalreport} for comparison.
 CEC3-4B was trained on large-scale data tailored for CSC and GEC and achieves state-of-the-art performance on benchmark tests.
 For all LLM-based experiments, we employ four representative large language models as backbones: \textbf{DeepSeek-V3.2 (DS-V3.2)}~\cite{deepseekai2025deepseekv32pushingfrontieropen}, \textbf{Qwen3-235B}~\cite{yang2025qwen3technicalreport}, \textbf{Kimi-K2.5}~\cite{kimiteam2026kimik25visualagentic}, and \textbf{GLM-4.7}~\cite{5team2025glm45agenticreasoningcoding}.
 To ensure fair comparisons, we maintained consistent prompt templates and the same output format across all experimental setups (Appendix~\ref{app:prompts_by_method}).
 The temperature is set to the lowest level of 0.01 to ensure stability.
+We also include the commercial proofreading products introduced in Section~\ref{sec:motivation} as real-world system baselines.